bitnine-oss/import-northwind/README.md

 1. Import dataset files into AgensGraph.
 2. Execute queries on AgensGraph to generate the data

 This tutorial describes how to import a dataset file (CSV) into AgensGraph.
 If you want more information on how to generate data using queries, please visit Bitnine's website and read [*Basic Cypher and Advanced Cypher*](http://bitnine.net/learn/) white papers.
+We provide the full version of this tutorial on our homepage so if you are interested, please click the link below to meet our tutorial.
+Thank you.

 Contents of [tutorial](http://bitnine.net/tutorial/english-tutorial.html):